What are orphaned database data files?

-Orphaned database files are files not associated with any attached database (live database).
+Orphaned database files are not associated with any live database.

 Sometimes when you drop a database from a SQL Server instance, the underlying files are not removed.

-Usually, when you take a database offline and forget to put it back online before remove.
+Orphaned files usually appear when a database is taken offline and not put back online before it is removed.

 Why should you care about them?